watson-developer-cloud/assistant-with-discovery/README.md

 ### Before you begin

--  Ensure that you have an [IBM Cloud account](https://console.ng.bluemix.net/registration/).
+-  Ensure that you have an [IBM Cloud account][sign_up].
 While you can do part of this deployment locally, you must still use IBM Cloud.
 -  Ensure that you have [Websphere Liberty Profile Server](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/).

 <a name="returnlocal">